Programs & Services

-The Door offers a variety of programs to help you get your certificate of high school efficiency and move on to a career, college or a vocational/training program.
+The Door offers a variety of programs to help you obtain a high school equivalency diploma and move on to a career, college or a vocational/training program.

-Jobs & Internships programs give you the chance to explore different career paths and gain skills to help you find the right job and keep it.
+Our employment & Internship programs give young people the chance to explore different career paths and gain skills to help them find the right job and keep it.

-The Door offers a range of opportunities to learn key leadership skills that will help you in school, work and everyday life.
+The Door offers a range of opportunities to learn key leadership skills that will help young people in school, work and everyday life.

 Legal & Immigration Services

-The Legal Services Center provides different kinds of legal counsel, including support for immigrant youth.
+The Legal Services Center provides legal counsel and advice, including support with immigration and family law and advice in criminal matters.
 Services are offered in English, Spanish, and French.

-The Door provides a range of programs geared towards Lesbian, Gay, Bisexual, Transgender or Questioning (LGBTQ) members.
+The Door provides a range of programs and groups supporting Lesbian, Gay, Bisexual, Transgender or Questioning (LGBTQ) young people.